SooLee/FrenchVerbMarker/README.md

 The user can save the current marks by clicking 'Save' to save it into a vm index file.
 It will most likely be saved in your `Downloads` folder.
 You can reuse the existing vm index next time by opening it as the vm index file.
 This way you can start from where you left off last time.
 Every time you press the 'Save' button, it saves it into a new vm index file, with the file name containing the time stamp.

 ### Dictionary
 The dictionary button is useful for learning new words.
-Simply select any text (mostly a word) and press the dictionary button.
+Simply select any text and press the dictionary button.
+Mostly the selection would be a word but can be multiple words or a part of a word as long as it is in the dictionary.

 ![](FrenchVerbMarker_dictionary_example.png)